databio/DESeqPackager/README.md

 `DESeq_Packager(pepr, data_source, gene_names, gene_counts)`

 DESeq-Packager takes in an RNA-seq project in [PEP format](https://pepkit.github.io/docs/pepr/) and combines the data for each sample into a DESeq countDataSet structure.
-Best used with output from the [rnapipe](https://github.com/databio/rnapipe) pipeline.
+It's best used with output from the [rnapipe](https://github.com/databio/rnapipe) pipeline.

 ### Required Packages